Skip to main content

 1. Log in to the admin dashboard.

-Click the Closures tab.
-Locate the closure with the affected reservations and click Edit.
+3. Locate the closure with the affected reservations and click Edit.

-Canceling a reservation and issuing a refund
+Canceling a Reservation and Issuing a Refund

 Closures can affect court bookings and events.
 This section shows system users how to manage affected court bookings.
 Scroll down the page to learn how to manage affected events.